 Even More Emergency Kit Items For Your Car:

-If you want to take your emergency kit to the next level and you have more space in a larger vehicle, there are some other things you can do that will make things a lot easier.
+If you want to take your emergency kit to the next level and have more space in a larger vehicle, there are some other things you can do that will make things much easier.

 Jump Starter / Portable Power Pack: While you can always call AAA or another service, if you can bring your own that's always going to be faster.
 Plus, some of these include USB charging ports, clocks, emergency lights and other features that will come in handy if you are stranded.